FactoryOS from Comptrio

 FactoryOS

 FactoryOS is a local AI operating system.
-It manages models, memory, permissions, task queues, and approval workflows on hardware the business owns — inside the facility, with no data leaving the premises unless a user explicitly authorizes it.
+It manages models, GPU, memory, permissions, task queues, and approval workflows on hardware the business owns -- inside the facility, with no data leaving the premises unless a user explicitly authorizes it.

-That's a different architecture than anything browser-based.
-A cloud AI tool calls an external API.
-FactoryOS runs the model locally, reads local files, integrates with local software, and keeps every query, every document, and every result on the network the business controls.
+That is a different architecture from a cloud tool.
+A cloud tool sends each request to an external API; FactoryOS runs the model on-site, reads local files, integrates with local software, and keeps every query, every document, and every result on the network the business controls.

 Recent Articles